-The Panel submitted their proposals to Welsh Government on 13 May 2022.
+The Panel submitted their proposals to Welsh Government on 21 November 2022.

-The Minimum rates proposed by the Panel in the 2022(2) Order will supersede those in the 2022 Order ["the 2022 Order"].
-The introduction of the 2022(2) Order will help ensure that all agricultural workers continue to receive the necessary protection and fair pay that reflects the nature of their work and the level of their responsibilities.
-Provisions in the 2022(2) Order will continue to reward qualifications and/or experience in agriculture which includes pay differentials based on the level of skill required at each grade.
+The Minimum rates proposed by the Panel in the 2023 Order will supersede those in the 2022(2) Order.
+The introduction of the 2023 Order will help ensure that all agricultural workers continue to receive the necessary protection and fair pay that reflects the nature of their work and the level of their responsibilities.
+Provisions in the 2023 Order will continue to reward qualifications and/or experience in agriculture which includes pay differentials based on the level of skill required at each grade.
 This provides an incentive for skills development within the sector.

-The 2022(2) Order will continue to provide that any agricultural worker who would have suffered a reduction in their minimum rate of pay as a result of their assimilation to a lower grade or lower minimum rate of pay under the grading structure introduced in the 2022 Order must have their pay frozen at the rate of pay the day before the 2022 Order came into force until the minimum rate of pay applicable to their grade under the new grading structure reaches or exceeds their current rate of pay.
+The 2023 Order will continue to provide that any agricultural worker who would have suffered a reduction in their minimum rate of pay as a result of their assimilation to a lower grade or lower minimum rate of pay under the grading structure introduced in the 2022 Order must either have their pay protected at the rate of pay the day before the 2022 Order came into force until the minimum rate of pay applicable to their grade under the new grading structure reaches or exceeds their current rate of pay or have their rate of pay increased by mutual agreement with their employer.

-The 2022(2) Order will be taken forward within the context of the Welsh Government's wider Tackling Poverty agenda, assisting rural economies to grow and thrive, further contributing to the wider Welsh economy.
+The 2023 Order will be taken forward within the context of the Welsh Government's wider Tackling Poverty agenda, assisting rural economies to grow and thrive, further contributing to the wider Welsh economy.